multiwave-tech/multiwave-oauth2/README.md

 ## Acknowledgment

 This code uses and relies on the [Markus Meyer's _python-oauth2_ library](https://github.com/wndhydrnt/python-oauth2).
-The sources you'll encounter there are more or less the [`authentication_code_grant.py`](https://github.com/wndhydrnt/python-oauth2/blob/master/docs/examples/authorization_code_grant.py) library example, re-factored and puzzled for maintainability reasons.
+The sources you'll encounter there are more or less the [library examples](https://github.com/wndhydrnt/python-oauth2/blob/master/docs/examples/), re-factored and puzzled for maintainability reasons.